Doctors group asks governor to halt Enbridge pipeline construction because of COVID-19 concerns

-Health Professionals for a Healthy Climate, organized by the climate justice group MN350, held a socially distanced press event and rally Wednesday morning in front of the governor's residence in St. Paul.
+Health Professionals for a Healthy Climate, at an event with climate justice group MN350, held a socially distanced press event and rally Wednesday morning in front of the governor’s residence in St. Paul.

 Enbridge received a final permit from the Minnesota Pollution Control Agency on Monday, and on Tuesday started building the replacement for its deteriorating and aging Line 3.